duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 You'll notice the inclusion of the `Spice.hacker_news.footer` sub-template.
 This refers to the [footer.handlebars](#) file also in the `share/spice/hacker_news/` directory.
 You can learn more about the [inclusion of sub-templates here](#).

-Finally, we'll give instructions on how to sort our results - by what properties.
+Finally, we'll define the properties on which we'll sort results.
 [Learn more about sorting here](#).

 ```javascript
 sort_fields: {